devpro/cf-dotnet-samples/README.md

 Samples of .NET application running on Cloud Foundry!

-This is a set of examples that run on any system (Linux, Mac, Windows) and show how Cloud Foundry can dramatically increase the deployment and maintenance of all kind of .NET applications.
+This is a set of examples that run on any system (Linux, Mac, Windows) and show how Cloud Foundry can improve dramatically the deployment and maintenance of any kind of .NET applications.

 ## Projects